binGhzal/Media-Server/README.md

 **Script location:**

-- Main script: `proxmox/create-template.sh`
+- Main script: `proxmox/create-template.sh` (run as root)
 - Example configs: `proxmox/examples/`
-- Ansible playbooks: `proxmox/ansible/playbooks/`
+- Ansible playbooks: `ansible/playbooks/templates/`
-- Terraform automation: `terraform/`
+- Terraform modules: `terraform/`

 **Integration:**

-- Use `--ansible` to trigger Ansible post-provisioning (see playbooks in `proxmox/ansible/playbooks/`)
+- Use `--ansible` to trigger Ansible post-provisioning (see playbooks in `ansible/playbooks/templates/`)
-- Use `--terraform` to trigger Terraform automation (see modules in `terraform/`)
+- Use `--terraform` to trigger Terraform automation for VM deployment from templates (see modules in `terraform/`)

 **Testing:**